awe-templates/awesome-notes/docs/pages/extensions.md

 - **[ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)** is a linter that helps you find and fix problems in your JavaScript code.
 - **[LintLens](https://marketplace.visualstudio.com/items?itemName=ghmcadams.lintlens)** is a Visual Studio Code extension that allows you to see and fix your project's linting errors.
 - **[markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)** is a linter that helps you find and fix problems in your Markdown files.
+- **[SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode)** is a linter that helps you find and fix problems in your code.

 ## ✅ Formatters